Have you ever wondered how to stop snacking the day away and why it just seems so darn hard?

 - You’re never really that hungry, you just eat because food is there

-What To Do To Stop Boredom Eating
+How To Stop Boredom Eating

 Getting your boredom eating under control at work is achievable and a lot if it has to do with becoming more mindful of what you’re doing and how you’re doing it.

 In practical terms, to stop this, it means getting out of autopilot mode and noticing more of what is going on around you.
 It means ditching old habits and making new ones.
+And, not keeping the foods around you that you know you'll want to snack on when you become bored.

 Make a plan for the time you’ll have lunch and when you’ll take your morning and afternoon breaks.
 Put it on a sticky note and stick it to your computer and commit to not eating outside of these times.
 Setting eating boundaries is a great way to incorporate structure into your workday and can help to minimize all day grazing.
 For example: